DanielLavrushin/asuswrt-merlin-xrayui/docs/xrayui/en/install.md

 ## After installation

-- Log out of the router UI and log back in (log ind).
+- Log out of the router UI and log back in.
 - Navigate VPN → X‑RAY in the web interface.

 ## Update